Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Primitive Types/Real Number Type.md

 ## Real Number Literals

-A real number literal can be constructed with decimal notation and scientific notation.
+A real number literal can be constructed with decimal notation or scientific notation.

-Real number literals constructed with decimal notation may be written as follows.
+Real number literals constructed with decimal notation can be written as follows.

 ```
 // Language: Clean